-Currently, America’s aquaculture industry (both freshwater and marine) meets only five to seven percent of U.S. demand for seafood, and marine aquaculture supplies only about 1.5 percent of the entire U.S. seafood supply.
-At NOAA Fisheries, we support cutting-edge science and research as well as federal policymaking and regulation to grow sustainable aquaculture in the United States and reap its social, economic, and environmental benefits while supporting commercial and recreational fisheries.
-We foster sustainable aquaculture that provides safe, sustainable seafood; creates employment and business opportunities in coastal communities; and complements NOAA’s comprehensive strategy for maintaining healthy and productive marine populations, ecosystems, and vibrant coastal communities.
+At NOAA Fisheries, we support cutting-edge science and research as well as federal policy making and regulation to grow sustainable aquaculture in the United States while supporting commercial and recreational fisheries.
+We also support science, policies, and regulations that allow communities to reap the social, economic, and environmental benefits of aquaculture.
+We foster responsible aquaculture that provides safe, sustainable seafood; creates employment and business opportunities in coastal communities; and complements NOAA’s comprehensive strategy for maintaining healthy and productive marine populations, ecosystems, and vibrant coastal communities.

-The value of U.S. aquaculture production equals about 20% of the value of total U.S. seafood production.
+The value of U.S. aquaculture production equals 21% of the value of total U.S. seafood production.

-Our oceans cover over 70% of the Earth’s surface, but currently account for only 2% of human food.
-With limited arable land and freshwater, the world is turning to the oceans for additional food supply as global population is projected to increase to 9 billion by the year 2050.
+Oceans cover 71% of the Earth’s surface, but currently account for only 2% of our food supply.
+With limited arable land and freshwater, the world is turning to the oceans for additional food supply as the global population is projected to reach 9 billion by the year 2050.

 We are working hard to foster the growth of aquaculture in the United States not only to help meet U.S. seafood demand, but also to help encourage job growth.
 We are involved in a variety of aquaculture activities around the country and offer assistance through our regional aquaculture coordinators.

 Shellfish farming and restoration is critical to get more oysters, clams, and mussels in the water for food, jobs, and ecosystem services.
-We are working with partners to address environmental research, spatial planning, permitting, restoration, and farming techniques through the National Shellfish Initiative.
+We are working with partners to address environmental research, spatial planning, permitting, restoration, and farming techniques for shellfish aquaculture.

 The United States has a small and vibrant commercial marine aquaculture industry supported by world class research and technology.